hibbitts-design/hibbitts-design-org-learn/pages/02.opencoursehub/01.benefits/docs.md

 **Open Course Hub Value Proposition Statement:**

-The Grav Open Course Hub helps tech-savvy educators enhance the student and facilitator experience by pairing their LMS with the modern file-based CMS Grav.”
+The Grav Open Course Hub helps tech-savvy educators enhance the student and facilitator experience by pairing their LMS with the modern file-based CMS Grav.